scalar-labs/helm-charts/docs/getting-started-scalardl-ledger.md

 ## Step 3.
 Start Cassandra container

-In this guide, we use Apache Cassandra as backend storage of the Scalar DL Ledger, it will be started on the same network of Scalar DL Ledger (Pod on minikube) to enable proper communication.
+In this guide, we use Apache Cassandra as backend storage of the Scalar DL Ledger, it will be started on the same network of Scalar DL Ledger (pod on minikube) to enable proper communication.

 1. Start Cassandra container on the Docker Network `minikube`.
    ```console